rabbitmq/rabbitmq-website/site/logging.md

 ### Log Outputs

-Deafult RabbitMQ logging configuration will use a log file.
+Default RabbitMQ logging configuration will use a log file.
 Standard output and Syslog endpoint are two other supported options.

 Multiple outputs can be used at the same time.
 Log entries will be copied to all of them.

-Outputs can have different log levels, for example the console output can be configured to log only error messages, while the file output will log debug messages.
+Outputs can have different log levels, for example the console output can be configured to log only error messages, while the file output will log debug and higher severity level messages.

 ### Logging to a File